Localized Region Guidance for Class Activation Mapping in WSSS: Experiments

+Table~\ref{tab:wsss_comparisons} shows detailed comparisons at different levels (CAM, w/ CRF, and pseudo Mask) on VOC 2012 train set.
+IG-CAM achieves 82.3\% at the seed level, 86.6\% with CRF, and 91.2\% for pseudo masks, significantly outperforming all baselines.

 Qualitative comparisons in Figure~\ref{fig:qualitative_results} further confirm our advantages.
 Competing methods often highlight only the most discriminative parts or leak activations into background regions.
 IG-CAM instead produces complete, sharp, and semantically consistent masks.
 In cluttered or multi-object scenes, our influence-guided refinement preserves fine structures and delineates boundaries with high fidelity.
-Influence weighting plays a decisive role, steering the network away from noisy cues and ensuring robust localization under occlusion.

-We also analyze region-specific and efficiency aspects.
-IG-CAM balances foreground and background performance, achieving 91.5\% mIoU for objects and 97.8\% for background, eliminating the large disparity observed in vanilla CAM (58.7\% vs. 71.7\%).
-Influence computation contributes equally to both, demonstrating universal benefits.
-Despite stronger performance, IG-CAM remains efficient: compared to vanilla CAM (42.6M parameters, 41.1 GFLOPs), IG-CAM requires only 46.5M parameters and 56.2 GFLOPs—a modest 12.9\% overhead yielding a dramatic +23.2\% mIoU improvement.

-\textbf{Results on MS COCO 2014:} On the more challenging MS COCO 2014 dataset, IG-CAM achieves competitive performance with a mean IoU of 51.4\%.
-While the performance is lower compared to VOC due to the increased complexity (80 classes vs 20 classes) and the presence of many small, overlapping objects, our method still demonstrates robust performance in challenging scenarios.

-The superior performance of IG-CAM on VOC can be attributed to several factors: (1) the instance guidance mechanism that provides strong spatial priors for object localization, (2) the influence function-based loss that focuses learning on influential samples, and (3) the multi-modal fusion that combines visual, spatial, and textual features effectively.
-Also you can see the qualitative results in Fig.

-To visually demonstrate the effectiveness of our proposed IG-CAM method, we present qualitative segmentation results on the PASCAL VOC 2012 dataset in Figure~\ref{fig:qualitative_results}.
-The figure showcases 8 diverse sample images alongside the corresponding Class Activation Maps (CAMs) and pseudo-labels generated by AMN, LPCAM, our IG-CAM method, and the ground truth annotations.
-As clearly demonstrated, our IG-CAM consistently produces more precise and accurate pseudo-labels compared to the competing methods.
-While AMN and LPCAM often generate coarse activation maps that extend beyond object boundaries or include significant background noise, IG-CAM leverages instance-guided information to achieve sharper, more localized segmentation masks that closely align with the ground truth.
-This qualitative superiority is particularly evident in complex scenes with multiple objects, where IG-CAM demonstrates superior boundary adherence and object separation capabilities, highlighting its effectiveness in weakly-supervised semantic segmentation.